clementvidon/Makefile_tutor/README.md

 # Summary

-*This project aims to create a crystal clear tutorial on a cryptic looking topic.*

 Addressed to beginners and not to newcomers, the idea behind this tutorial is to **focus on the essential**.
 Anything that is not directly related to the template we are going to explore will not be covered here.
 On the other hand